Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 Display the status of the server.

-The button on the right side lights up when newer view of the universe is available, click it to update the view and clear your stored commands in the plan.
+The button on the right lights up when newer view of the universe is available, click it to update the view and clear your stored commands in the plan.

 #### Server control